farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 4. In the **Approve requests | Azure AD roles** window, in the **Requests for role activations** section, select the check box to the left of the Global Administrator request from Patti Fernandez, and then select the **Approve** button.

-5. In the **Approve Request** pane that appears, enter **PIM testing** in the **Justification** field and then select **Confirm**.
+5. In the **Approve Request** pane that appears on the right-side of the screen, enter **PIM testing** in the **Justification** field and then select **Confirm**.

-6. Switch back to the InPrivate browser session where Patti is signed in.
+6. Select the **Edge** icon on the taskbar and switch back to the InPrivate browser session where Patti is signed in.
 In the **My roles | Azure AD roles** window that should still be displayed, the **Active assignments** tab is currently selected from the prior task, prior to approving Patti's request.
 Select **Refresh** on the menu bar.
-Note how the Global Administrator role is now activated for Patti.
+Note how the Global Administrator role is now activated for Patti. </br/>

+    You have just verified that Patti has been assigned the Global Administrator role using the Azure AD Privileged Identity Management solution.

 7. Close the InPrivate browser session.